-The fruits ripen gradually in early to mid-August, at about the same time as Victoria plums, and can be picked fresh from the tree over an extended period.
-The fruits will also keep fresh in a fridge for about a week - longer than most dessert plums.
+The fruits ripen gradually throughout August, at about the same time as Victoria plums, and can be picked fresh from the tree over an extended period.
+They will also keep fresh in a fridge for about a week - longer than most dessert plums.

-The flavour is especially sweet and the stone falls away cleanly from the flesh.
+The flavour is especially sweet and the stone falls away cleanly from the flesh, making Aprimira easy to use in the kitchen.

 Aprimira® is a protected variety.